GOVERNMENT

 In 1994, 34 Democrats lost re-election.
 Several blamed the unpopularity of the Btu tax for their loss.

-In 2000, Al Gore (Inconvenient Truth) received the most votes, but ex-oilman G. W. Bush became our president.
+In 2000, Al Gore (Inconvenient Truth) got more votes, but ex-oilman G. W. Bush became our president.

-In 2010, President Obama (and others) tried to reduce “global warming pollutants.”
-But organized polluters
+In 2010, Pres.
+Obama (and others) tried to reduce “global warming pollutants,” but mega-polluters

 won the day.
-The E.P.A. director criticized lobbyists who, “get paid ... money to say things that aren’t true.”
+Lobbyists were criticized: they “get paid ... money to say things that aren’t true.”

-In Washington State two attempts (via electoral referendum) for an anti-pollution tax were defeated by voters.
+In Washington State (2016 & 2018) two pollution-tax electoral referendums were defeated by voters.

 In 2023, the S.E.C. proposed requiring big polluters to "disclose" how much they pollute.